US orthodontic chains, ranked by office count

 15Massachusetts2904.1

 Counts rounded to the nearest ten for display.
 The dataset itself is exact, down to the practice address.
-Source: Orbital classifier, market Dental and Orthodontic Care, June 2026 snapshot.
+Source: Orbital data team, June 2026 snapshot.

 We believe